Pietro Pitati

-For the painter Bonifazio de' Pitati, see Bonifazio Veronese.

 Pietro Pitati (in Latin, Petrus Pitatus) (?-fl. ca. 1550) was an Italian astronomer and mathematician.
 Bernardino Baldi, in his Cronica de matematici (1707) calls Pitati a noble Veronese who was trained in mathematics by a Benedictine friar named Innocentio da Novara.

 It is known that he was the author of several astronomical works and almanacs.
 His Paschales atque nouiluniorum mensurni canones.
 De varia paschalis solemnitatis obseruatione...De Hebraica anni quantitate...Calendarium nouum cum noua aurei numeri positione, ortu quoque, & occasu stellarum fixarum (Venice, March 1537) is one of many sixteenth century attempts to reform the calendar, and establish, among other things, the correct day of Easter.
 This was his first work.